FusionAuth/fusionauth-site/site/_posts/2023-02-20-consents-example.md

 {% include _image.liquid src="/assets/img/blogs/consents-app/gettingapikey.png" alt="Getting the API key from FusionAuth." class="img-fluid" figure=false %}

 For extra security, you can restrict the permissions for the key.
-For our app, we only need to enable the get actions for `/api/user/` and `/api/user/consent` that will let the key get basic user information, as well as any consents permissions.
+For our app, we only need to enable the get actions for `/api/user/` and `/api/user/consent` that will let the key get basic user information, as well as any consents.
 If you leave the key with no explicitly assigned permissions, it will be an all-powerful key that can control all aspects of your FusionAuth app.
 You should avoid doing this!

 {% include _image.liquid src="/assets/img/blogs/consents-app/gettingapikey-limited-scope.png" alt="Limiting the scope of the created API key." class="img-fluid" figure=false %}